gupta-kartikeya/Image-to-Pencil-sketch/README.md

 # Image-to-Pencil-sketch
-A learning project using the opencv library of python.
+A small project to create a sketch of an image using the opencv library of python.
+This project is for learning purpose.